-Table 11.1: Comparison of P and S wave travel times.
+Table 10.1: Comparison of P and S wave travel times.

-11.2 Locating an Earthquake
+10.2Locating an Earthquake

-11.2.1 Finding the Distances
+10.2.1Finding the Distances

 Consider the problem of locating a small local quake.
-We will use real earthquake data, which you will receive on a separate sheet of paper, from seismic stations in Alamogordo, Albuquerque, El Paso, Las Cruces, Santa Fe, and Socorro.
+We will use real earthquake data from seismic stations in Alamogordo, Albuquerque, El Paso, Las Cruces, Santa Fe, and Socorro.
+The data for five different earthquakes that took place in New Mexico can be found at the end of this lab.
+Choose an earthquake for your group to analyze (tell your TA, as they might want different groups to do different earthquakes!).
 Write down which earthquake you are analyzing (numbers 1-5) in the space below:

-Earthquake #: 1 ,,
+Earthquake #:

-Copy the P and S wave onset times from your data sheet for your earthquake into Table 11.2.
+Copy the P and S wave onset times from your data sheet for your earthquake into Table 10.2.

+T Table 10.2: P and S wave arrival times at six seismic stations.

-Station Onset of P wave Onset of S wave $\delta t (sec)$ dist. to focus (km)
+Station Onset of P wave Onset of S wave $\delta t \; (sec)$ dist. to focus (km)

 Alamogordo

 Albuquerque

 El Paso

 Las Cruces

 Santa Fe

 Socorro, NM